-We decreased long-term taxes payable of US\$173 thousand related to uncertain tax positions as of December 31, 2014.
-At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years beyond 12 months due to uncertainties in the timing and outcome of tax audit.
+We increased long-term taxes payable of US\$4,647 thousand related to uncertain tax positions as of December 31, 2016.
+At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years beyond 12 months due to uncertainties in the timing and outcome of a potential tax audit.